izzygld/wp-graphql-google-schema/README.md

 * [article.vue] - Here's an example of JSON-LD code for an Article object.

+* [audio.vue] - Here's an example of JSON-LD code for an Post format Audio object.

+* [video.vue] - Here's an example of JSON-LD code for an Post format Audio object.

 * [postQuery.ggl] - graphql query to reproduce the sample data.

 * [exampleData] - data example.